Celebrate this beautiful season with great music and the good company of the School!

 Hosted by the School of Practical Philosophy Choir, and featuring professional singers and instrumentalists, the concert offers:

-- Magnificent music from the 17th to the 21st centuries by Mozart, Vivaldi, Beethoven, J. S. Bach, Gustav Holst and Gregg Smith
+• Magnificent music from the 17th to the 20th centuries by Mozart, Handel, J. S. Bach, Couperin, R. Vaughan Williams, Gerald Finzi

 Join us in the Theatre at St. Jean, with its professional stage, grand piano, comfortable theater seating, wonderful acoustics, and an excellent view of the performance from every seat.

-Delight in hearing the fine talent of students in the School of Practical Philosophy, many who have performed in prestigious venues in New York City.
+Delight in hearing the fine talent of students in the School of Practical Philosophy, as well as many who have performed in prestigious venues in New York City.